-Still, there are some British overseas territories and protectorates in the Caribbean that are viewed less favorably and high-risk due to their propensity for corruption and illegal activities.
+Still, there are some British overseas territories and protectorates in the Caribbean that are more high-risk than others.
+This is due to their propensity for corruption and illegal activities.

 Asia is home to many different countries at different stages of development and with different levels of financial clout.
-The most reputable jurisdictions here tend to be ones that are highly developed and integrated into the global economy, or have reputable financial sectors.
+The most reputable jurisdictions here are developed and part of the global economy.